oriolclosa/hackupc-venuegraph/README.md

 </p>

 ### Codes reference
-Below are the codes for the places you can shown on the signs.
+Below are the codes for the places you can show on the signs.

 | Code          | Text displayed      |
 | ------------- | ------------------- |